VladimirMarkelov/clui/README.md

 Command Line User Interface (Console UI inspired by TurboVision) with built-in theme support.
 Please see screenshots of working examples at the end of the README.

 ## Current version
-The current version is 0.5.0 and it has a lot of breaking changes comparing to previous one.
+The current version is 0.6.1.
 Please see details in [changelog](./changelog).

+## Applications that uses the library
+* Terminal FB2 reader: !(termfb2)[https://github.com/VladimirMarkelov/termfb2]

 ## Documentation
 * ![Introduction](/docs/intro.md)